Deployments with Buildkite

 my-app) runs on every git commit, and is configured to upload the following

-Once the tests run successfully, if the commit is on the master branch then continuous deployment is done by triggering a build on the deployment pipeline.
+Once the tests run successfully, if the commit is on the main branch then continuous deployment is done by triggering a build on the deployment pipeline.

 The deployment pipeline (with slug

 my-app-deployment) could be configured to upload the following